 What causes antibiotic resistance?
 Some resistance happens naturally, due to underlying biology.
-The rapid replication rates of bacteria results in high turnover, and they are able to quickly evolve past a problem they encounter, such as a drug that is trying to kill them.
-The microbes that mutate and develop resistance to a drug will be the ones that survive and go on to proliferate the most.
+The rapid replication rates of bacteria results in high turnover, and they are able to quickly evolve past a problem they encounter.
+The microbes that mutate and develop resistance to a drug will be the ones that survive and go on to proliferate.

 But some human behaviors and practices have helped these microbes evolve faster than they otherwise may have: